ikjordan/picozx81/README.md

 + [SplinterGU SInvaders](https://github.com/SplinterGU/SInvaders)
   + A very faithful clone of the arcade Space Invaders
 + [MaxDemo](https://bodo4all.fortunecity.ws/zx/maxdemo.html)
   + Hi-res 320x240 and 40 by 30 characters.
-Set `Centre` to off to see the full image.
+Set `Centre` to off to see the full image in 640 by 480 mode
   + The display routine is the most CPU intensive part of the emulator, so this is the best test that the emulator can run at 100% of the speed of "real" hardware
 + [HRDEMO3](https://www.zx81.nl/dload/utils/hrdemo3.p)
 + [HiRes Chess](https://spectrumcomputing.co.uk/entry/32021/ZX81/Hi-res_Chess)